cscart/docs/en/user_guide/addons/google_analytics/set_google_analytics.rst

 ******************************************

 .. warning::
-    Google has stopped support for the Universal Analytics in 2023.
+    Google stopped supporting Universal Analytics in 2023.
 To use Google Analytics, upgrade to at least version 4.12.2 where the the support of **Google Analytics 4** was added.

 The **Google Analytics** add-on is created in order to allow the administrator to see the statistics for CS-Cart on his Google account.
 This add-on is based on `Universal Analytics <https://support.google.com/analytics/answer/2790010?hl=en>`_.